Mineral Snack

 Ingredients

-Know the ingredients: We use highly concentrated ingredients to minimize the daily feeding amount.
+Know what's inside: We use highly concentrated ingredients to minimize the daily feeding amount.
 This makes your product last longer.

 Sodium chloride provides the electrolytes sodium and chloride, which are involved in maintaining fluid balance and osmotic equilibrium in the body.
-Targeted supplementation can provide nutritional support for electrolyte balance, particularly during heavy sweating, physical exertion, or stressful situations.
+Targeted supplementation may be useful in situations with increased nutritional demands, such as heavy sweating, physical exertion, or stress.

-Vitamin B2 (riboflavin) is a water-soluble B vitamin that occurs naturally in yeast, cereals, and green plants.
-It supports normal energy metabolism and is involved in physiological processes in skin, cell, and hoof metabolism.
-Vitamin B2 is traditionally used in equine nutrition to ensure an adequate supply of this micronutrient with rational feeding—especially during periods of increased stress or impaired liver function.
+Vitamin B2 (riboflavin) is a water-soluble B-vitamin that naturally occurs in yeast, grains, and green plants.
+It is traditionally used in equine nutrition as part of a balanced ration to ensure an adequate supply of this micronutrient – particularly in periods of increased nutritional demands or when liver function is limited.

-Vitamin D3 is a fat-soluble vitamin used in horse feed to support calcium and phosphorus metabolism.
-It contributes to the maintenance of normal bones and the physiological function of the immune system—particularly in horses with limited access to sunlight or during periods of increased physical exertion.
+Vitamin D3 is a fat-soluble vitamin used in equine nutrition as part of balanced formulations that support calcium and phosphorus intake.
+It is particularly relevant for horses with limited exposure to sunlight or during periods of increased physical demands.

-Iron is an essential trace element and a component of important protein compounds in the body, such as hemoglobin.
-In horse feed, it can contribute to the nutritional support of normal blood formation and oxygen transport—especially during periods of high physical exertion or when additional requirements are required due to dietary changes.
+Iron is an essential trace element and part of important protein compounds in the body, such as hemoglobin.
+In equine feeding, it is used in formulations that support a species-appropriate intake of iron – especially in periods of increased physical effort or in response to feeding-related needs.

-Copper is an essential trace element involved in various physiological processes in the body—including connective tissue, the nervous system, and blood formation.
-It supports normal oxygen transport in the body and contributes to the protection of cells from oxidative stress.
-Adequate copper intake can be particularly beneficial during periods of increased physical exertion.
+Copper is an essential trace element involved in numerous physiological processes in the body, including those related to connective tissue, the nervous system, and blood metabolism.
+It is included in feeding concepts for horses to support the overall micronutrient supply, particularly during periods of increased physical effort.

 30-day money-back guarantee!
 All information about the guarantee can be found in the terms and conditions.